Ayodhya: Retracing The Fall of The Disputed Structure

 On 22-23 December 1949, idols of Ram Lalla were surreptitiously placed inside the Babri Masjid.
 Two days later, a civil suit forced devotees out and ordered for the status quo to be maintained.
 The mosque would stay, as would the idols, to be tended to by a designated priest who had access through a side entrance at the disputed site.

 So who ended the 36-year-old status quo?
 There are three prime suspects – a district court Judge, the Rajiv Gandhi government, and a monkey with divine sanction.

-3. How Congress Politicised the Ram Mandir Movement
+3. How was the Ram Mandir Movement Politicised?

 A series of political miscalculations by Rajiv Gandhi led the BJP to completely hijack the Ayodhya movement, and launch a Rath Yatra.